-Bank deposits, investments, and rents and other receivables held at October 31, 2015 decreased approximately \$11 million.
-Bank deposits and investments decreased a net \$10.2 million and rents and other receivables decreased by approximately \$822 thousand.
-The decrease in bank deposits and investments primarily relates to the return of the escrow bond defeasance that was included in the unpledged revenue fund.
+Bank deposits, investments, and rents and other receivables held at October 31, 2016 increased approximately \$5 million over the same period last year.
+Bank deposits and investments increased by \$5.3 million and rents and other receivables decreased by approximately \$300 thousand.
+The increase in bank deposits and investments primarily relates to deposits into the unpledged revenue fund for real estate transactions and the receipt of prior period receivables.